rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus said, Leave her alone, so that she may keep it for the day of my burial. ^1207

-For the poor you always have with you, but you do not always have me. ^1208
+The poor you always have with you, but you do not always have me. ^1208

 When the large crowd of the Jews learned that Jesus was there, they came, not only on account of him but also to see Lazarus, whom he had raised from the dead. ^1209